dotnet/docs-maui/docs/ios/capabilities.md

 ### Enable manual provisioning

-Once you've created a provisioning profile it must be downloaded into Visual Studio, and set as the provisioning profile for your project:
+Once you've created a provisioning profile it must be downloaded by Visual Studio, and set as the provisioning profile for your project:

-1. In Visual Studio, download the provisioning profile you've just created.
+1. In Visual Studio, download the provisioning profile you've just created so that it's available for signing your app.
 For more information, see [Download provisioning profiles in Visual Studio](~/ios/device-provisioning/manual-provisioning.md#download-provisioning-profiles-in-visual-studio).
 1. In Visual Studio, enable manual provisioning for your project.
 For more information, see [Enable manual provisioning](~/ios/device-provisioning/manual-provisioning.md#enable-manual-provisioning).

-Once a capability has been enabled in the Apple developer portal, you should also add the set the same capabilities in your app in Visual Studio, and ensure that the app consumes them.
+When a capability has been added to your provisioning profile, you should also add the same capabilities to your app's *Entitlements.plist* file, and ensure that the app consumes this file.
 For more information, see [Entitlements](entitlements.md).
 It may also be necessary to set privacy keys in *Info.plist*, for certain capabilities.

 ## Troubleshoot

-The following list details the common issues that can cause issues when developing a .NET MAUI iOS app with an app service enabled:
+The following list details the common issues that can cause issues when developing a .NET MAUI iOS app that uses capabilities:

 - Ensure that the correct ID has been created and registered in the **Certificates, IDs & Profiles** section of Apple's developer portal.
-- Ensure that the service has been added to the app's ID and that the service is configured using the correct strings.
+- Ensure that the capability has been added to the App ID and that the capability is configured using the correct values.
-- Ensure that the provisioning profiles and App IDs have been installed on your development machine and that the app's *Info.plist* file is using the correct App ID.
+- Ensure that the provisioning profile has been installed on your development machine and that the app's *Info.plist* file is using a bundle identifier that's identical to your App ID.
-- Ensure that the app's *Entitlements.plist* file has the correct services enabled.
+- Ensure that the app's *Entitlements.plist* file has the correct entitlements enabled.
-- Ensure that the appropriate privacy-keys are set in *Info.plist*.
+- Ensure that the any required privacy keys are set in *Info.plist*.
 - Ensure that the app consumes the *Entitlements.plist* file.
 For more information, see [Consume entitlements](entitlements.md#consume-entitlements).